Administrative Policies and Procedures Manual - Policy 1310: Student Fee Review Board

 2.1.
 Student Activity Fee

-The student activity fee is the per-student portion of the mandated general fees used to support a variety of student activities.
+The student activity fee is the portion of the mandated general fees used to support a variety of student activities.
 It does not include the student government fee, which is a fixed dollar amount approved separately by the Board of Regents for ASUNM and GPSA.

 2.2.
 Student Activity Fee Revenue